 Public Transportation: From the rider's perspective, Bloomington city bus service is not often very efficient.
 A rider is limited by routing and frequency of buses and there are several areas of the city where there is not bus service at all, or service is limited, including some areas of District 3.
-Improving the system would be extremely helpful to many Bloomington citizens.
+Improving the system would be extremely helpful to many Bloomington residents.
 The challenging task of improving the efficiency of city buses is ongoing.
 Improving this system is in everyone's best interest.

 Early Child Care: In Monroe County there are more young children in need of quality childcare and preschool than there are available slots.
 This leaves families with young children in impossible situations trying to balance careers and adequate, safe, childcare, especially families who are already living on the edge of financial solvency.
+Adding to the challenge is a shortage of licensed preschool teachers.

 Family Housing: My time spent volunteering with the Interfaith Winter Homeless Shelter and my work with refugees in Bloomington has shown me first hand how difficult it is to find affordable, safe, family housing in Bloomington.
 The rental market revolves around the student body such that finding an affordable apartment that meets family needs and is available between October-April with a rental agency that might consider renting to a person or family without a credit history or with a poor credit history is like finding a needle in a haystack.
 Dodging predatory landlords and unsafe living conditions contributes to this challenge.
 Not having housing, having temporary housing, or insecure housing puts a huge strain on families and can inhibit success in other areas.
 It is hard to make plans, including gainful employment, if you aren't sure where you might sleep next week or next month.
 Stabilizing housing for all residents should be a priority and will have trickle down effects of improving overall safety and stability for all city residents.